 To omit the effect of anesthesia, and to distinguish the role of hyperthermia on either tumor or lymphoid cell populations, we performed an in vitro modification of the experiments.
-In this procedure, we used splenocytes from healthy or B16F10 melanoma-
+In this procedure, we used splenocytes from healthy or B16F10 melanomabearing mice as effectors and B16F10 melanomas from in vitro cultures as targets.
+Hyperthermia was applied to